alistair7/boxcutter/README.md

 boxcutter.py wrap-jxl-codestream [--level N] [--splits OFFSET,OFFSET,...] [infile] [outfile]

 options:
+  --if-needed           If the input is already a JXL container, just copy it.
   --level N, -l N       Add a codestream level declaration to the file, for level N (adds a `jxll` box to the output).
   --splits OFFSET,OFFSET,..., -s OFFSET,OFFSET,...
                         Write several `jxlp` boxes instead of a single `jxlc` box, splitting the codestream at these byte offsets.